mecorad expands innovation with ESF-funded initiative

 Joint project for the research of slags starts

-“Surveys on the properties and recycling of metallurgical slags are a current research focus.
-Using radar sensors for this and their testing directly at our test facilities is an exciting new issue for us.” says Dr Thilo Kreschel from the Institute of Iron and Steel Technology at TU Bergakademie Freiberg.
+Research on the properties and recycling of metallurgical slags is a key focus area.
+“Using radar sensors for this purpose and testing them directly at our facilities is an exciting challenge,” said Dr. Thilo Kreschel from the Institute of Iron and Steel Technology at TU Bergakademie Freiberg.

 Find more information on the KMU innovative programme on the programme site.

-Fundings for improvements in continuous casting processes
+mecorad´s improvements in continuous casting processes funded

 The new development was presented for the first time together with Aperam Châtelet Belgium at the European Steel Technology and Application Days 2021 in Stockholm.